 - Organizing and managing files and folders.

 - Performing basic tasks such as creating, editing, deleting, uploading, moving files and folders, and zipping and unzipping files.

 - Creating topics using files from course content structure.

 Navigation in D2L consists of system level and course level navigation.
 System level includes the My Home Page, while the course level includes the Mini bar, the Content Viewer, the Course Home Page, and Creating Custom Navbars.

 The Quizzes tool allows instructors to create and manage points-measured assessments.
 As part of the quantifiable assessment procedures, quizzes can be used to help evaluate students’ learning progress and learning outcomes.
 Create and manage quiz questions from the Question Library or the Quizzes tool, and organize quizzes into categories to make it easier to find assessments with similar or related content.
 Use the quiz preview option to test the accuracy of content and grading before releasing a quiz.
-In a preview, instructors can answer the questions, view allowed hints, submit the quiz, auto-grade answers, read feedback, and view report results.

 The Reporting tool provides a useful interface through which instructors can create reports detailing system activity.
 Use the reporting tool to create reports by selecting from a wide variety of data and shape reports through filters and other parameters.

 Rubrics are used to evaluate an activity or item based on a predefined set of criteria.
 They help ensure that activities and items are evaluated fairly and consistently.

 - Holistic Rubrics: Single criteria rubrics (one-dimensional) used to assess participants’ overall achievement on an activity or item based on predefined achievement levels.